mappingvermont/gfw-annual-loss-processing/2_Cumulate-Results-and-Create-API-Datasets/README.md

 - Extent2000 area field should be called area_extent_2000
 - Extent2010 area field should be area
 - Loss area field should be area, biomass should be called emissions
+- *Gain is not postprocessed (no thresh to cumsum) and thus all gain_area should be divided by 10,000 to go from m2 to ha*
 - Gain area field should be area_gain, and the thresh column should be removed (gain has no thresh anyway)
 - The area field in the polygon area CSV should be area_poly_aoi